stevengharris/MarkupEditor/README.md

 When consuming the MarkupEditor in SwiftUI, you can use the `MarkupToolbar` and `MarkupWebView` directly in your own View.
 The `MarkupWebView` is a UIViewRepresentable for the `MarkupWKWebView` and deals with setting up the `MarkupCoordinator` itself.

 In the simplest case, just add the `MarkupToolbar` and a `MarkupWebView` to your `ContentView`.
-The `selectionState` and `selectedWebView` have to be accessed by both the `MarkupToolbar` and `MarkupWebView`, so can be held as state in `ContentView`.
+We let the transient `SubToolbar` (used to create and edit images, links, and tables) be an overlay of `MarkupWebView`.
+The `selectedWebView` has to be accessed by both the `MarkupToolbar` and `MarkupWebView`, and is accessible via the `MarkupEnv`.
 By setting your `ContentView` as the `markupDelegate`, it will receive the `markupDidLoad` callback when a `MarkupWKWebView` has loaded its content along with the JavaScript held in `markup.js`.
 (If you have multiple `MarkupWebViews` and a single `MarkupToolbar`, you can use the `markupTookFocus` callback to tell the MarkupToolbar which view it should operate on.)
 The example below shows how to use the `markupDidLoad` callback to assign the `selectedWebView` so that the `MarkupToolbar` correctly reflects the `selectionState` as the user edits and positions the caret in the document.

 ```
 import SwiftUI
 import MarkupEditor

 struct ContentView: View {
-    @StateObject var selectionState = SelectionState()
+    private let markupEnv = MarkupEnv(style: .compact)
+    private let showSubToolbar = ShowSubToolbar()
-    @State var selectedWebView: MarkupWKWebView?
+    private var selectedWebView: MarkupWKWebView? { markupEnv.observedWebView.selectedWebView }
+    @State private var demoContent: String = "<p>Hello world</p>"

     var body: some View {
-        VStack {
+        VStack(spacing: 0) {
-            MarkupToolbar(
-                selectionState: selectionState,
-                selectedWebView: $selectedWebView,
-                markupDelegate: self
-            )
-            MarkupWebView(
-                selectionState: selectionState,
-                selectedWebView: $selectedWebView,
+            MarkupToolbar(markupDelegate: self)
+                .padding(EdgeInsets(top: 2, leading: 8, bottom: 2, trailing: 8))
+            Divider()
-                markupDelegate: self,
+            MarkupWebView(markupDelegate: self, boundContent: $demoContent)
-                initialContent: "<h1>Hello world!</h1>"
-            )
+                .overlay(
+                    SubToolbar(markupDelegate: self),
+                    alignment: .topLeading)
         }
+        .environmentObject(markupEnv)
+        .environmentObject(showSubToolbar)
+        .environmentObject(markupEnv.toolbarPreference)
+        .environmentObject(markupEnv.selectionState)
+        .environmentObject(markupEnv.observedWebView)
     }
 }

 extension ContentView: MarkupDelegate {
     func markupDidLoad(_ view: MarkupWKWebView, handler: (()->Void)?) {
-        selectedWebView = view
+        markupEnv.observedWebView.selectedWebView = view
     }
 }
 ```